 Advivo shares how to correctly process annual leave for compulsory superannuation purposes over the busy holiday period…

-Over the Christmas and New Year period, many of our clients ask us for assistance about employee leave entitlements.
+Over the Christmas and New Year period, many of our clients ask us for assistance with employee leave entitlements.
 To help you get by the busy holiday period, we have put together a list of everything you need to know about annual leave loading for compulsory superannuation purposes.

 What is Annual Leave Loading?